The Gambling Law Review: Estonia

 The Act also regulated online gambling for the first time under Estonian law.
 Estonian gambling and gambling-related laws did not change significantly in 2020, and no major changes are expected in the foreseeable future.

 1 Andrius Gabnys is the founding attorney-at-law at Gabnys Law Firm.
+The information in this chapter was accurate as at May 2021.

 2 Gambling Act of the Republic of Estonia, 2008.